MarkosKon/already-styled-components/README.md

 ##### Example 2 (extending DesktopList)

 In this example we change the colors of the DesktopList when we scroll down.
-That is, if the Navbar is fixed.
+That is, if the Navbar is "fixed top".

 ```jsx
 import React from "react";